CJSCommonPlatform/dependency-mapper-ui/README.md

 Prerequisites:

-1. File `contexts.json` is in the rootDirectory, default is "/opt/".
-This can be overridden by sending the system property as a parameter (ensure you include the trailing slash) e.g.:
+1. File is at provided filePath, default is `/opt/contexts.json`.
+This can be overridden by sending the system property as a parameter  e.g.:

-`java -DrootDirectory='/home/robert/dev/dependency-mapper-ui/src/test/resources/' -jar target/dependency-mapper-ui-0.0.1-SNAPSHOT.jar`
+`java -DfilePath='/home/robert/dev/dependency-mapper-ui/src/test/resources/contexts.json' -jar target/dependency-mapper-ui-0.0.1-SNAPSHOT.jar`

 Execute following steps to build and start the service